 It all depends on whether or not you know how to manage them effectively.

-Firstly- it must be acknowledged that running a board meeting, (especially as a first-time founder) is quite a daunting feat.
+Firstly- it must be acknowledged that running a board meeting, (especially your first board meeting as a first time founder) is quite a daunting feat.
 Making decisions on the fate of your startup is always challenging, but mix in a room full of investors, partners, and other powerful personas and it can result in an intimidating experience.
 Now you are tasked not only with sitting and talking, but leading the discussion and making sure everyone’s time is optimized.

-Being on both sides of the table- having worn the hat of Head of Growth of a startup, and the hat of an investor, I have learned a thing or two on how to run a board meeting in the smoothest, and most efficient way possible and am happy to share some golden tips.
+Being on both sides of the table- having worn the hat of Head of Growth of a startup, and the hat of an investor, I have learned a thing or two on how to run that first board meeting and those to come in the smoothest, and most efficient way possible and am happy to share some golden tips.

 But first thing first: